Azure/data-api-builder/docs/authorization.md

 With such configuration any anonymous request will be denied as there are not permission set for the `anonymous` role.

-As by default there are no pre-defined permission for the `anonymous` or `authenticated` roles, if only a specific role must be allow to do operate on an entity, you only need to define the permission for that role.
+As by default there are no pre-defined permission for the `anonymous` or `authenticated` roles, if only a specific role must be allowed to operate on an entity, you only need to define the permission for that role.
 All other roles, both system or user defined, will be automatically denied access:

 ```json
 "book": {